 Slice peeled, hard-boiled eggs in half and pop out the cooked yolks.
 Place the yolks and all ingredients in a food processor and puree until creamy.
 Taste and adjust the seasoning with salt, pepper, and a little more vinegar for zing or horseradish for heat.
 Pipe or spoon the filling into the halved egg whites and garnish to your hearts content.

 If you don’t have a food processor, push the cooked egg yolks through a fine sieve with the back of a large spoon or flexible spatula.
 Then by hand, mix the yolks and other ingredients into a creamy, smooth consistency.
-That’s how I learned to make deviled eggs as a kid.
-Refrigerate filling until needed or serve right away.
+That’s how I learned to make deviled eggs as a kid, before there were food processors.
+Refrigerate the filling until needed or serve right away.

 How to Fill Eggs